 Aurora, Ontario Flower Delivery

-Providing quality fresh flowers for same day or next day flower delivery in Aurora, Ontario.
+Providing quality fresh flowers for same day or next day flower delivery in Aurora, Ontario for over 54 years.

 About Flower Delivery in Aurora

 We have been serving the Aurora area since 1966.
 We work closely with local affiliates in the area to ensure your order is professionally arranged and personally delivered to your recipient on the date selected.
 Our shop, Karen's Flower Shop, is the right place to choose for sending flowers to Aurora, ON.
 We specialize in same-day flower delivery to your friends and family located in this beautiful area.
 Our flower shop is well known for offering expert florist designs at approachable prices for all occasions.
 Order flowers for delivery in Aurora today by browsing our catalogue and either ordering online or giving us a call.
 We guarantee you will be pleased with your decision.

 Trust the experts.
 To ensure the highest quality service and product, we leverage our 50+ years of experience as a retail florist with a reputable 'brick and mortar' business.
 This experience allows us to ensure the best service is provided by our local affiliates in Aurora.
 Your flowers will be processed by a local flower shop in aurora Ontario.
 For your convenience we have also provided a list of Hospitals in aurora, Ontario; Nursing Homes in aurora, Ontario; Funeral Homes in aurora, Ontario; Cemeteries in aurora, Ontario as well as Florists in/serving the aurora, Ontario area.